 - Third Party Researchers – those with an ethically approved research project.

 Each user category requires approval for access.
 Death Investigators require approval from the State or Chief Coroner.
-Third Party Researchers requesting access to the NCIS must obtain approval through the Victorian Department of Justice and Regulation ethics committee for Australian data and through the New Zealand Chief Coroner for New Zealand data.
+Third Party Researchers requesting access to the NCIS must obtain approval through the Victorian Department of Justice and Community Safety ethics committee for Australian data and through the New Zealand Chief Coroner for New Zealand data.

 Anyone wishing to access the NCIS must have a bona fide interest or professional role in public health and safety or a statutory requirement to collect and publish data.
 Members of the media and private organizations or individuals are not permitted direct access to the NCIS but can make a request for data.

 Third Party Researchers with an interest in accessing the NCIS are advised to read the following documents.